Skip to main content

 let result = client.groups().create_group(options).await?;

-Group Constraints
+Group constraints

 use whatsapp_rust::features::groups::*;

-// Subject: Max 100 characters
+// GroupSubject: Max 100 characters (used for set_subject)

 let subject = GroupSubject::new("A".repeat(101));